 We first run a separate regression for each country to identify the time trend in survey means for that country.
 In this step, we regress the survey mean with respect to time (years elapsed since 1960).
 If the survey mean is above or below two studentized residuals from the regression line we mark it as a potential outlier.
-We find that about 8% of our observations are marked as potential outliers using this criterion.
+We find that about 8 per cent of our observations are marked as potential outliers using this criterion.
 Applying this 'internal' criterion in isolation would mark cases in which a country's economy actually experienced sudden growth spurts or severe sharp declines as outliers since the linear time trend may not be able to account for sudden transitions.
-To avoid this we impose a second 'external' condition, namely that the annualized survey mean growth rate is within some bounds of the national accounts based growth rate in per capita gross domestic product.
+To avoid this we impose a second 'external' condition, namely that the annualized survey mean growth rate is within some bounds of the national accounts-based growth rate in per capita gross domestic product.
 The acceptable band for the survey mean growth rate, as currently defined, is between the growth rate of GDP per capita minus plus or minus twice the growth rate.
-(For instance, if the GDP per capita growth rate is 10% then the band is -10% to +30%).
+(For instance, if the GDP per capita growth rate is 10 per cent then the band is -10 per cent to +30 per cent).
 This criterion, while hardly restrictive, helps us to anchor the outlier detection mechanism to a measure of external validation provided by the economy's growth rate.
-About sixty observations (5% of surveys with means data) are marked as outliers using both the criteria.
-Instead of completing discarding the outliers we view them as still providing relevant information and therefore adjust them.
-The outlier means are adjusted (decreased or increased) upto the acceptable outer bounds of the time trend line.
-For example, outliers that are higher than the trend line are adjusted so that they have a value equal to the trend-line plus two studentized residuals.
+About 60 observations (5 per cent of surveys with means data) are marked as outliers using both the criteria.
+Instead of completely discarding the outliers we view them as still providing relevant information and therefore adjust them.
+The outlier means are adjusted (decreased or increased) up to the acceptable outer bounds of the time trend-line.
+For example, outliers that are higher than the trend-line are adjusted so that they have a value equal to the trend-line plus two studentized residuals.
 Our reasoning for doing so is that if we were to adjust the means to a higher level they would remain outliers according to our criteria, which would not serve the purpose of adjustment.
 At the same time, adjusting them to a level lower than the bounds would lead to treating outliers differently from means which are above the adjusted value of the mean but below the outlier detection bounds.

-3.4.
-Generate Lorenz Curve and Consumption Profile
+3.4 Generate Lorenz curve and consumption profile

-Having obtained or constructed means and distributional data for every survey year chosen, we estimate a Lorenz curve in parametric form using a standard regression framework (see Datt (1998); Miniou & Reddy (2009) for some discussion of the methods, also employed by Povcalnet).
+Having obtained or constructed means and distributional data for every survey year chosen, we estimate a Lorenz curve in parametric form using a standard regression framework (see Datt 1998; Miniou and Reddy 2009) for some discussion of the methods, (also employed by Povcalnet).
 We prefer the generalized quadratic Lorenz curve estimation of Villasenor and Arnold (1989) for its theoretical properties but when the procedure fails to generate a valid Lorenz curve we utilize the Beta Lorenz curve estimation due to Kakwani (1980) as applied to quintiles.
-When both of these methods fail (very rarely) we create a piecewise linear consumption profile based upon 'connecting the dots' defined by the quantile means, following a method we have developed (and which we will describe in an accompanying paper).
+When both of these methods fail (very rarely) we create a piecewise linear consumption profile based upon 'connecting the dots' defined by the quantile means, following a method we have developed).
 We can also calculate the associated Lorenz curve, which is strictly convex (as required for its validity).